datacarpentry/sql-socialsci/episodes/02-db-browser.md

 For this lesson we will be making extensive use of the SQL_SAFI database.
 If you do not already have a copy of this database you can download it from [here](../data/SQL_SAFI.sqlite).

 To open the database in DB Browser do the following;
-1. click on the 'open database' button in the toolbar.
+1. Click on the 'open database' button in the toolbar.
 2. Navigate to where you have stored the database file on your local machine, select it and click open.

 When you open the database, the 'Database Structure' tab on the left and the 'DB Schema' pane on the right will look very similar.